 Choose lifecycle email marketing if selling online

-Lifecycle email marketing is crucial if you are an online retailer.
-In a business where order confirmations, shipping details and promo campaigns are sent one after another, it’s easy to get confused and make mistakes such as sending a discount offer for the product the customer has just bought.
+It is crucial if you are an online retailer.
+In a business where order confirmations, shipping details, and promo campaigns are sent one after another, it’s easy to get confused and make mistakes such as sending a discount offer for the product the customer has just bought.
 Ouch!
 Various types of segmentation and triggered autoresponders will help there.

 One of the main problems for online retailers is abandoned carts.
 According to the latest research by E-tailing Group, online retailers lose about 15% of sales because of cart abandonment.
 However, 73% of abandoned carts may proceed with purchases if you offer free shipping and 56% – with a discount offer.
 BUT only if the offer is sent right after the purchase attempt.
 From this you can see that there is profit to be made from an effective lifecycle email marketing strategy and email marketing automation.